MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 Reasons for Choosing an Elopement Wedding:

-Focus on You & Your Partner – The day is about you two, without distractions.
+Focus on You & Your Partner: The day is about you both, without distractions.

 Challenges of an Elopement Wedding: